There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Weakly Pseudo-Free Families of Computational and Black-Box -Algebras

 \item For each $d\in D$, the function $\rho_d$ is one-to-one.
 Hence we can assume that for every $d\in D$, $H_d\subseteq\B^*$ and the unique representation of each $h\in H_d$ is $h$ itself.
 Namely, we use the family $((\dom\rho_d,\id_{\dom\rho_d},\pd R_d)\st d\in D)$ instead of $((H_d,\rho_d,\pd R_d)\st d\in D)$.
 Here $\dom\rho_d$ is considered as the unique $\Omega$-algebra such that $\rho_d$ is an isomorphism of this $\Omega$-algebra onto $H_d$ ($d\in D$).
 See also~\cite[Definition~3.4 and Remark~3.5]{Ano21}.
 Moreover, if $H_d\subseteq\B^*$, then we write $(H_d,\pd R_d)$ instead of $(H_d,\id_{H_d},\pd R_d)$. \end{itemize}

 Now we give a formal definition of a family of computational $\Omega$-algebras with the above restrictions.
 We also need a variant of this definition without probability distributions.

 Suppose an $\Omega$-algebra $H_d\subseteq\B^*$ is assigned to each $d\in D$.
 When necessary, we denote by $\pd H_d$ a probability distribution on the (necessarily nonempty) $\Omega$-algebra $H_d$ for every $d\in D$.
-Note that some definitions do not depend on these probability distributions.
+Note that some definitions in this subsection do not depend on these probability distributions.

 \begin{definition}[family of computational $\Omega$-algebras without distributions] The family $(H_d\st d\in D)$ is called a \emph{family of computational $\Omega$-algebras without distributions} if the following two conditions hold: \begin{roenum} \item There exists a polynomial $\eta$ such that $H_d\subseteq\B^{\le\eta(\acl d)}$ for all $d\in D$.